Canterbury: Music

 In common with many English towns and cities in the Middle Ages, Canterbury employed a band of waits.
 There are records of payments to the waits from 1402, though they probably existed earlier.
 The waits were disbanded by the city authorities in 1641 for 'misdemeanors' but reinstated in 1660 when they played for the visit of King Charles II on his return from exile.
-Civic waits were ultimately abolished nationally by the Municipal Corporations Act of 1835 but a modern, early music group called The Canterbury Waits has revived the name.
+Civic waits were ultimately abolished nationally by the Municipal Corporations Act 1835 but a modern, early music group called The Canterbury Waits has revived the name.

 Canterbury's Catch Club was a musical and social club which met in the city between 1779 and 1865.
 Its male club members met weekly in the winter and employed an orchestra to assist in performances for the first half of their evening.
 After an interval, the members sang catches and glees from the club's extensive music library which is now deposited at Canterbury Cathedral's archives.

 In the late 1960s and early 1970s the Canterbury Scene emerged comprising progressive rock, avant-garde and jazz musicians established within the city.
 Members included Soft Machine, Caravan, Matching Mole, Egg, Hatfield and the North, National Health, Gilgamesh, Soft Heap, Khan and In Cahoots.

-Major touring bands have played at the University of Kent and Marlowe Theatre / Canterbury Odeon.

 Ian Dury, front man of 1970s rock band Ian Dury and the Blockheads, taught Fine Art at Canterbury College of Art and early incarnations of his band Kilburn and the High Roads performed in the city.
 Canterbury Choral Society give regular concerts in Canterbury Cathedral, typically large-scale classical choral works.

-The Canterbury Orchestra, founded in 1953, continue to tackle major works from the symphonic repertoire with enthusiasm.

-Other local musical groups include the Canterbury Singers, also founded in 1953; Cantemus, and the City of Canterbury Chamber Choir.
+The Canterbury Orchestra, founded in 1953, perform major works from the symphonic repertoire.
+Other local musical groups include the Canterbury Singers, founded in 1953; Cantemus; and the City of Canterbury Chamber Choir.

-Canterbury Festival takes place over two weeks in October including musical events ranging from opera and symphony concerts to world music, jazz and folk.
+The Canterbury Festival takes place over two weeks in October including musical events ranging from opera and symphony concerts to world music, jazz and folk.
 From 2006 to 2015 the July Lounge On The Farm music festival presented rock, indie and dance artists near Canterbury.